 Change the Legend

-Wavefront renders the lines or points for different time series in different colors.
-A legend explains which color maps to which time series.
+A chart renders the lines or points for different time series in different colors.
+The legend explains which color maps to which time series.
 You can change the legend to help users find the information they need, as follows:

 For hover legends you can: